Vicomtech/STDG-evaluation-metrics/README.md

 - PREPROCESSING: the folder contains 2 python files with some functions for data preprocessing for synthetic tabular data generation (STDG)
   - *gaussian_multivariate.py*: python file containing the preprocessing functions for Gaussian Multivariate (GM) STDG approach.
   - *preprocessing.py*: python file containing the preprocessing functions for some STDG approaches.
+- REAL DATASETS: the folder contains the real datasets that have been used for training and evaluating the STDG approaches.
+  - *TEST_DATASETS*: the folder contains the real test datasets used for the evaluation of utility of the STD.
+  - *TRAIN_DATASETS*: the folder contains the real train datasets used for training and evaluating the STDG approaches.
+- SYNTHETIC DATASETS: the folder contains the synthetically generated datasets with each approach.
 - notebooks: the folder contains 6 subfolders, one for each used dataset, that contains notebooks examples for STDG and STD evaluation.
 For each subfolder the next files and folders can be found:
   - *EDA and Data Split Dataset X.ipynb*: notebook in which a brief exploratory data analysis (EDA) and a data split (80% for STDG and 20% for utility evaluation) is performed.
   - Synthetic data generation: folder that contains the STDG approaches for each dataset.